LYME TESTS DON’T AGREE

 Yes.
 Western blot remains available and is still used in clinical practice.

-Both rely on antibody detection, which takes time to develop.
+Both rely on antibodies, which take time to develop after infection.

 What if my test is negative but I have symptoms?

-Negative testing does not rule out Lyme disease, particularly in early infection.
+Negative testing does not rule out Lyme disease, especially in early infection.

 Clinical Takeaway